 Official transcripts must be sent directly from your high school to Undergraduate Admissions.
 You are required to submit transcripts from each high school attended.
 Please include a list of your senior year coursework.

 - Letters of Recommendation

 Two letters of recommendation are required.
 Recommendation letters must be from a high school counselor and a science teacher.
-You may submit our online Letter of Recommendation form or print and submit the Recommendation Forms [PDF].
+You should request recommendations through the Common Application.
+If you would like to submit additional letters, you may use our online Letter of Recommendation form or print and submit the Recommendation Forms [PDF].
 Recommendations on official letterhead will also be accepted.

 - Standardized Test Scores